open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### Resolving duplicate instrument registration conflicts

-Implementations are required by the API specification to tolerate duplicate instrument registration conflicts.
-View configuration offers the user an opportunity to configure a workaround in cases where the conflict involves the instrument type.
+Implementations are REQUIRED by the API specification to allow duplicate instrument registration to occur, regardless of conflicting identities.
+This ensures that user data is at least delivered to the exporter, recognizing that such data MAY create a [semantic error state](datamodel.md#opentelemetry-protocol-data-model-producer-expectations) indicated by data having multiple `Metric` objects for a given `Resource` and `Scope`.

-To help the user manage such conflicts, the implementation SHOULD warn about dupliclate instrument registration conflicts after applying the Views configuration.
-For conflicts that can be resolved through a View configuration, which includes instrument-type conflicts but not unit or description conflicts, the implementation's warning SHOULD include an example suggesting a View configuration to resolve the conflict.
+The SDK is required to issue warnings when instrumentation conflicts arise, because they lead to semantic errors.
+To help the user manage such conflicts, the implementation SHOULD warn about dupliclate instrument registration conflicts after applying View configuration.

+View configuration cannot work around every conflict, and in some cases the user will want to repair faulty instrumentation instead.
+When a potential conflict arises between two `Metric` identities having the same `name`:

+1. If the potential conflict involves a multiple `description` properties, setting the `description` through a configured View SHOULD avoid the warning.
+2. If the potential conflict involves instruments that can be distinguished by a supported View selector (e.g., instrument type) a View recipe SHOULD be printed advising the user how to avoid the warning by renaming one of the conflicting instruments.
+3. Otherwise (e.g., use of multiple units), the implementation SHOULD pass through the semantic error and report both `Metric` objects.

 ## Attribute limits